-Applicable to all new residential (non-landed) buildings.
+Applicable to all new residential buildings and Workers' Dormitory.

-The dwelling units must meet the minimum requirement as stated below for the living rooms and bedrooms to achieve good levels of natural ventilation.
+The units must meet the minimum requirement as stated below for the living rooms and bedrooms/dwelling area to achieve good levels of natural ventilation.
 There are 2 methods for demonstrating performance:

-Criteria (Meet either one) Gold PLUS EE >50% Platinum EE ≥55% SLE EE ≥60% (i) Option 1: Plan Level (By idered to have cross ventilation w iings on opposite sides of the buil Layout and Unit Design) 40% of living rooms and bedrooms with unobstructed air flow between spaces and the outside.
-50% of living rooms and bedrooms with unobstructed air flow between spaces and the outside.
-60% of living rooms and bedrooms with unobstructed air flow between spaces and the outside. (ii) Option 2: Use of Ventilation simulation modelling to identify the most effective design and layout to achieve good natural ventilation.
-Simulation and Modelling Micro level CFD to be conducted which demonstrate that 40% of the typical units achieve area weighted average wind velocity of 0.4m/s.
-Micro level CFD to be conducted which demonstrate that 60% of the typical units achieve area weighted average wind velocity of 0.4m/s.
-Micro level CFD to be conducted which demonstrate that 60% of the typical units achieve area weighted average wind velocity of 0.6m/s.
-OR OR OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 1.
-Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.8.
-Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.6.
+Criteria (Meet either one) Gold PLUS EE >50% Platinum EE ≥55% SLE EE ≥60% (i) Option 1: Plan Level (By The dwelling unit design is considered to have cross ventilation when there is an unobstructed air flow path between the openings on opposite sides of the building, or within a room on adjacent walls.
+Layout and Unit Design) 40% of living rooms and bedrooms/dwelling area with unobstructed air flow between spaces and the outside.
+50% of living rooms and bedrooms/dwelling area with unobstructed air flow between spaces and the outside.
+60% of living rooms and bedrooms/dwelling area with unobstructed air flow between spaces and the outside. (ii) Option 2: Use of Ventilation simulation modelling to identify the most effective design and layout to achieve good natural ventilation.
+Simulation and Modelling Micro level CFD to be conducted which demonstrate that 40% of the typical units/dwelling area achieve area weighted average wind velocity of 0.4m/s.
+Micro level CFD to be conducted which demonstrate that 50% of the typical units/dwelling area achieve area weighted average wind velocity of 0.4m/s.
+Micro level CFD to be conducted which demonstrate that 60% of the typical units/dwelling area achieve area weighted average wind velocity of 0.6m/s.
+OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 1.
+OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.8.
+OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.6.

-NOTE - For both options:
+NOTE -

-- i.
-The main entrance door (where the developer provides a lockable gate /grille), all windows and internal doors are assumed to be open. - ii.
-Dedicated power points provision should be provided to enable the installation of ceiling fans in the living room.
+i.
+The main entrance door (where the developer provides a lockable gate /grille\), all windows and internal doors are assumed to be open for both Option 1 & Option 2.